f3-factory/F3com-data/views-and-templates/main.md

 **Language Variants**

-You can also create dictionary files for language variants like `en-US`, `es-AR`, etc. In this case, F3 will use the language variant first, e.g. `es-AR`.
+You may also create dictionary files for language variants like `en-US`, `es-AR`, etc. In this case, F3 will use the language variant first, e.g. `es-AR`.
 If there are keys that do not exist in the variant dictionary, the framework will look up the key in the root language, e.g. `es`, and, when still not found, use the defined fallback language file.

 Did you notice the peculiar `'Today is {0,date}'` pattern in our previous example?
 F3's multilingual capability hinges on string/message formatting rules of the ICU project.
 The framework uses its own subset of the ICU string formatting implementation.
 There is no need for PHP's `intl` extension to be activated on the server.